Read our Privacy Policy for more information about how we process your data.

 Demographic data: Updated when new UN World Population Prospects revisions are released, typically every two years.
 Current data is based on the 2024 Revision.

 Economic data: Updated when new IMF World Economic Outlook releases are available, typically twice per year (April and October).
-Current data is based on the October 2025 release.
+Current data is based on the April 2026 release.

-Education data: Updated when new UNESCO Institute for Statistics releases are available.
-UNESCO continuously updates their database as countries report new data.
+Education data: Updated when new UNESCO Institute for Statistics releases

 Bug fixes and improvements happen whenever I can find the time.